 How it all started…

-However, we’ll also trow some food headlines and article, pages analysis (best X,Y) with some comments, explanations and best choices when buying kitchen utensils and devices.
+However, we’ll also trow some food headlines and article, pages analysis (best X,Y,Z) with some comments, explanations and best choices when buying kitchen utensils and various home appliances.
 We like to share unique food recipes, we’re sure you’ll love.

 It would be great to hear from you, so please drop by and say hi in the comment box on any of our posts, blogging is a two-way street!

 We’re hoping to continue to share with you the great ideas, tips and tricks that Eve has been sharing with you since the website launched back in 2013.

 Here’s just a bit about us both…

 We live in Hampshire, England.
 Just 30 minutes from London.
 The town we live in is urban, but we are fortunate to be surrounded by lush rolling countryside and quaint little villages, not to forget lots of lovely country pubs.